 So while I’ve been so very busy I’ve learnt a few new tricks that I’m willing to share with you all, so here goes;

 1 – If a promoter messages you and asks if you want to shoot a bingo night, even if you think they’re mental for wanting a photographer to cover a bingo night, say yes.
 It might just be a Bongo’s Bingo night and in that case you’re in for a serious treat.
-Mental.
+Unreal.

 2 – Free wifi is shit.
 You probably already knew that though so let’s just move on.